-Nitrous oxide is a greenhouse gas that does 300 times more climate damage than carbon dioxide.
+Nitrous oxide is a greenhouse gas that does around 300 times more climate damage than carbon dioxide.
 The main point sources of nitrous oxide are fertilizers containing nitrogen, as well as livestock farming, chemical industry processes and incineration processes.
 Germany’s greenhouse gases have been declining since the 1990s, an evolution which, in the agricultural sector, is largely attributable to reduced livestock herds in the former East Germany and the consequent reduction in the use of livestock manure.
 To a lesser extent, this evolution is also attributable to set-aside measures and the consequent reduced use of mineral fertilizers, as well as statutory fertilizer management requirements.

 Methane emissions provoke 25 times more climate damage than carbon dioxide.
 Most anthropogenic methane is attributable to agricultural and forestry activities.
 Some 37 per cent of worldwide methane emissions is directly or indirectly attributable to livestock farming from (a) the methane produced by the stomach fermentation processes of ruminants; and (b) the use of sewage sludge as a fertilizer.
 Wastewater and sewage sludge treatment also result in methane emissions.
 Unlike nitrous oxide emissions, methane emissions have been on the decline for many years, mainly due to waste storage environmental policy measures and reduced coal mining in Germany.
 Agricultural methane emissions have dropped owing to reduced livestock herds in the former East Germany – where, however, the effect has not been as great for the other two main sources; and thus more than half of all methane emissions are currently attributable to farming.
 The most efficient way to reduce methane emissions is to alter human nutritional practices and thus reduce ruminant herds for beef production.
 Other reduction instruments comprise feeding, modifying cattle slaughtering periods, and installing emission suction systems in cattle barns and for the cleaning thereof.